AndreasGassmann/seed-xor/README.md

 - [bip39](https://www.npmjs.com/package/bip39)
 - [create-hash](https://www.npmjs.com/package/create-hash)

-1 of those repositories is owned by the [bitcoinjs](https://github.com/bitcoinjs) organization, one of them is managed by [crypto-browserify](https://github.com/crypto-browserify).
+One of those repositories is owned by the [bitcoinjs](https://github.com/bitcoinjs) organization, one of them is managed by [crypto-browserify](https://github.com/crypto-browserify).

 ## Usages